pphui8/start_page/README.md

 ---

 ## Features
-1. static and deploy locally.
+1. Static and deploy locally.
-2. no needs of network, not advertisment.
+2. No need for network and no advertisements.
-3. custom backgournd ~~and enjoy your wife~~.
+3. Customize background ~~and enjoy your wife~~.
-4. search suggetion (auto memorize locally).
+4. Search suggetions (auto memorized locally).
-5. press `browser logo` to change search engine (bing and google only).
+5. Press `browser logo` to change the search engine (bing and google only).
-6. no needs of any environment and free from memory consumption.
+6. No needs for any additional environment and free from memory consumption.

 ---